|

 Suburban cars to be officially retained for heritage purposes.
 The

-amalgamated preserved C-set currently remains at Flemington.
+amalgamated preserved C-set is currently at Auburn Heavy Maintenance

 |